lasselukkari/DuinoDCX/README.md

 http://duinodcx.herokuapp.com/

 ## User Guide
-[DuinoDCX User Guide](https://lasselukkari.github.io/DuinoDCX).
-The guide includes step by step instruction for building the harware setup and goes trough the software installation and basic usage.
+[The user guide](https://lasselukkari.github.io/DuinoDCX) includes step by step instruction for building the harware setup and goes trough the software installation and basic usage.
 Contributions to the manual are really welcome.

 ## Support
 The project is free software and there is no official support.